BinarCode/laravel-restify/docs/docs/repository-pattern/repository-pattern.md

 ```

 This response is made according to [JSON:API format](https://jsonapi.org/format/).
 You can change it for all
-repositories at once by modifying the `resolveDetails` method of the abstract Repository:
+repositories at once by modifying the `resolveDetails` method of the abstract Repository, or for a specific
+repository by overriding it:

 ```php
 /**